Conditions of carriage

 2.4 Ticket changes

 - If you have a Get More or All-In Ticket Type you can make certain changes to your Ticket.
-If you have a Just Fly Ticket Type and chose to buy Flybe Flex you can make certain ticket changes to the date, time and route if you pay the change fee.
-Details of the Ticket Types and fees are here.
+If you have a Just Fly Ticket Type and chose to buy Flybe Flex you can make certain ticket changes to the date, time and route if you pay the Flybe Flex Fee (any difference in fare may also apply).
+Details of the Ticket Types and fees are here.”

 - You are not allowed to change your Booking once confirmed unless: